 Nursing Home Rating System

 The Centers for Medicare & Medicaid Services (CMS) created the Five-Star Quality Rating System to more easily assist consumers, their families and caregivers to compare nursing homes.
 This system makes it more difficult for a facility to earn a four or five-star rating.
-Like a hotel, nursing homes with five star ratings have above average quality and homes with 1 star have quality greatly below average.
+Like a hotel, Denver nursing homes with five-star ratings have above average quality and homes with 1 star have quality greatly below average.
 A nursing home rating is rated based on the following three categories: Health Inspections, Staffing, and Quality Measures.
 Each of these categories have their own five-star rating.
 This rating system is important in helping you avoid any unsafe nursing homes when considering options for a loved one.

-This rating is based off of information from the last three years of inspections — unannounced, onsite examinations.
+This rating is based on information from the last three years of inspections — unannounced, onsite examinations.
 These assessments are conducted by trained, objective inspectors who follow a detailed process to determine if the home’s quality is in line with Medicaid and Medicare’s requirements.

 The number and severity of home deficiencies determined from the onsite inspection affect the rating, along with findings from complaint investigations during the most recent 36 months.